-Students are required to make up all assignments and work missed due to absences.
+Students are required to make up all assignments and work missed as a result of absences.
 Arrangements to take tests and/or quizzes missed because of an absence or tardiness can only be made with Student Services and the Director of Education's approval.

-Despite completing make-up work, late or missing attendance in a scheduled class will be counted as tardiness or absence.
+Regardless of the completion of make-up work, being late or missing attendance in a scheduled class will be counted as tardiness or absence.
 Make-up lab hours must be completed on campus and will be counted towards attendance; however absences will remain on the attendance record.
 Clinical and externship hours must be completed at an assigned clinical or externship site.
 Refer to the program syllabus for details regarding the policy for completing missed work for particular programs.